CMP-Studio/reactReduxTodo/README.md

 6. Rename ADD_INDIVIDUAL_TODO action to ADD_INDIVIDUAL_TODO and fix all of the errors
 7. Install Git and SourceTree - Done
 8. Setup SourceTree with GitHub account - Done
 9. Add abilty to delete an individual todo  - Done
+9a.
+Push changes early and often
+9b.
+Use filter instead of modifying the array
+9c.
+Do not use setState
 10. Add abilty to 'check off' an individual todo which then renders that todo differently  - Done
+10a.
+Fix the todo CSS layout
+10b.
+Keep styles with components that use them
+10c.
+Do not use setState
+10d.
+Use array slices instead of modifying an array
+10e.
+Use functional components
 11. Make todos persistent across browser sessions  - Issues with this one